ramonsmits/docs.particular.net/Content/Platform/Overview.md

 ## [![ServiceInsight](/images/serviceinsight-logo.jpg "ServiceInsight")](http://particular.net/ServiceInsight)

-### Complete under-the-hood view of the your system's behavior
+### Essential insights for distributed solutions

-Everything you want and need to know about your messaging application behavior.
-Clearly displayed and visualized, immediately available and up-to-date.
-Whether it is in development, testing or production - ServiceInsight provides you with the information you must have.
+Complete under-the-hood view of the your system's behavior, clearly displayed and visualized, immediately available and up-to-date.
+Whether in development, testing or production - ServiceInsight provides you with the information you must have.

 ![ServiceInsight](/images/serviceinsight-visual.jpg "ServiceInsight in action")